djjonas123/ACCSharedMemory/readme.md

     python setup.py install

 Ofcourse it is also possible to build the project yourself if you would like to make some changes to the code.
 To build the project the `CmakeList.txt` can be used together with the `setup.py`.
-To install the newly build package just run the above install command.
+To install the newly built package just run the above install command.

-### testing
+### Testing
 After installing the packages can be tested by importing it your python file.

 ```python